 The restriction is designed so that enforcement authorities can set up efficient supervision mechanisms to monitor compliance with the proposed restriction and is practically implementable for companies.
-The Dossier Submitter considers that it is possible to determine if a product includes polymer-containing particles with all dimensions less than 5 mm, or fibres with length <15 mm.
+The Dossier Submitter considers that it is possible to determine if a product includes polymer-containing particles of the relevant dimensions.
 For the cases where the particle is mainly non-polymer, there is also a need to determine the amount of polymer present in the particle.
 The Dossier Submitter considers that applied methods for determining the amount of polymer will need to be decided on a case-by-case basis, but that suitable methods are available.